Fleek-PIatform/website/src/content/references/faq/my-site-is-displaying-a-list-of-files-instead-of-the-actual-site/index.md

 ---
 title: 'My site is displaying a list of files instead of the actual site'
 date: 2023-03-14
-desc: "Learn how to resolve content display issues"
+desc: 'Learn how to resolve content display issues'
 thumbnail: './site-displaying-files-not-content.png'
 image: './site-displaying-files-not-content.png'
 ---